Vixel2006/axon/README.md

 ## 🚀 Philosophy: The Unapologetic Truth of Data Transformations

-Idrak challenges the status quo of deep learning frameworks.
+Fajr challenges the status quo of deep learning frameworks.
 We believe in a world where experimentation is effortless, extending functionality is trivial, and maintenance is a breeze.
 Our core philosophy revolves around:

 -   **Neural Networks as Pure Data Pipelines:** Forget monolithic blocks.
 A neural network is nothing more than a relentless, sequential pipeline of data transformations.
-Idrak embraces this brutal simplicity, allowing you to compose and manipulate these transformations with unprecedented clarity and control.
+Fajr embraces this brutal simplicity, allowing you to compose and manipulate these transformations with unprecedented clarity and control.
 -   **Unrivaled Hackability:** Dive deep, inspect, and mutate anything at runtime.
-Idrak treats you like a hacker, not just a user.
+Fajr treats you like a hacker, not just a user.
 We expose the guts because you deserve to see them.
 -   **Fast & Easy Experimentation:** Rapidly iterate on ideas without boilerplate.
 Focus on your unique logic, not framework intricacies.
 Your time is too valuable for abstraction layers that fight you.
 -   **Effortless Extensibility & Maintainability:** The modular design ensures that adding new features or maintaining existing ones is straightforward and intuitive.
 No more archaeological digs through opaque codebases.
--   **AI Accelerator Startup Advantage:** For those building AI accelerators, Idrak significantly reduces the backend operational overhead.
+-   **AI Accelerator Startup Advantage:** For those building AI accelerators, Fajr significantly reduces the backend operational overhead.
 Achieve PyTorch-like results with drastically less effort in writing custom ops.
 Stop writing thousands of lines of backend code when you could be innovating.
 -   **Laziness is Superior:** Embrace lazy evaluation for computations.
 This paradigm allows for powerful optimizations, efficient resource utilization, and a more intuitive way to define complex computational graphs.
 Why compute what you don't need, when you don't need it?

-Idrak achieves this through a clear, functional approach to deep learning components:
+Fajr achieves this through a clear, functional approach to deep learning components:
 -   **The Model (`Pipeline`):** Compose your model's layers into a flexible `Pipeline` object, managing learnable parameters and enabling dynamic architecture changes.
 It's your data's journey, laid bare.
 -   **The Experiment (`Experiment`):** A dedicated tool for tracking hyperparameters, logging metrics, and managing artifacts, providing a clear overview of your experimental runs.
 No more guessing what worked and why.